With the recent rise of grain-free diets for dogs, many pet parents have concerns about the safety of grain-inclusive ingredients in pet food.

 DCM is a heart condition that decreases your pup’s ability to pump blood throughout his body.
 The FDA investigation found a correlation between this disease, grain-free dog food, and taurine deficiency.

-While research has yet to determine exactly what it is about grain-free diets that correlates with DCM, the connection reinforces that owners likely shouldn’t feed their dogs a grain-free diet unless the dog has a unique allergy or dietary issues.
+While research has yet to determine exactly what it is about grain-free diets that correlates with DCM, the connection reinforces that owners likely shouldn’t feed their dogs a grain-free diet and should opt for a grain-inclusive dog food that doesn’t have legumes or peas, unless the dog has a unique allergy or dietary issues.

 Taurine is an amino acid that supports heart health by reducing cholesterol and blood pressure.
 This amino acid comes from animal meats, but some grains contain taurine precursors.